 - Represented businesses in intra-company disputes involving terminations, shareholder oppression, shareholder, officer and director disputes, employment issues, governmental regulations, EEOC discrimination complaints/lawsuits, and the like.

-- Extensive practice in federal courts.
+- Extensive criminal practice in federal courts.

 Media & Presentations